 It’s made from scratch with fresh ingredients so it’s loaded with bright flavors; slightly sweet and flavorful tomatoes, fragrant basil and garlic, and tangy buttery croutons stuffed with goat cheese.

-How do you make creamy tomato soup w/ basil oil and grilled goat cheese croutons? (+ tips)
+How to make creamy tomato soup with basil oil and grilled goat cheese croutons (+ tips)

 At this point, I know you may be thinking that this sounds like a bit more work than a traditional tomato soup.
 You may be wondering if it’s really worth it.
 I promise you, that although it may sound like it this soup really is not difficult to make.